django/dsf-working-groups/active/code-of-conduct.md

 Membership is self-managed: volunteers are screened and inducted by the current WG membership.
 The membership likewise elects its own chair (via 50%+ voting).
 See https://github.com/django/code-of-conduct/blob/main/membership.md for more details.

 The DSF President is always a member of the CoC WG, and its board liaison.

+The Online Communities WG Liason is a voting member of this working group that is chosen by the OCWG from their members.

 ## Budget